MourabitElBachir/Coursera_Capstone/The_Battle_of_the_Neighborhoods_week_1_Data_Describtion.md

 ## Introduction :

 **Paris** and **New York** are two major economical and multicultural cites.
-Both cities become a centre of attention for business, job employment, tourism, residential, education, shopping and sports activity.
+Both cities become a centre of attention for business, job employment, tourism, residential, education, shopping and sports activities.

 This work will be focused on creating and visualizing neighborhood's profiles in boroughs of **Paris** and **New York City**.
 These profiles will be based on the numbers and categories of venues present in each neighborhood in these cities, classifying each neighborhood based on statistical data and automated analysis using classification algorithms (K-means).
 Hopefully, these city profiles can give valuable insights about the life and economy of each region, making possible better-informed decision making for business and better public policymaking.
 Naturally, the target audience of this work are urban planners, policymakers, or urban services business looking to expand.